neat/adaptive/core

 DEFAULT_MUTATION_AMOUNT_SIGMA

-Default perturbation spread for adaptive mutation-amount updates.
+Default Gaussian perturbation spread used for adaptive mutation-amount self-adaptation rate evolution.

 DEFAULT_MUTATION_SIGMA

-Default perturbation spread for adaptive mutation-rate updates.
+Default Gaussian perturbation spread used for adaptive mutation-rate self-adaptation rate evolution.

 DENOMINATOR_FALLBACK